terencezl/terencezl.github.io/index.md

 I spent four of the five years here as a funded researcher working on First-Principles materials simulations with [Density Functional Theory](https://en.wikipedia.org/wiki/Density_functional_theory) on supercomputing clusters.
 It was an exciting field that only became feasible after ~50 years of advances in supercomputing since WWII... not just quantum mechanics theories anymore.
 However the tooling around the core Fortran software package [VASP](https://www.vasp.at/) was very scarce, and I had to be very proactive about what to learn and build.
 This journey taught me a lot of things, _resilience_ being the most valuable aspect of it.
 Because of the fundamental similarity in problem scope (iterative optimization), working approach (scientific experiments) and technical requirements (big computers), it naturally paved my way to the growing Data Science and Machine Learning fields, and as soon as GPUs became more available, Deep Learning.

-* Specialized in materials simulations with parallel computing clusters.
-14 [papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) published.
+* Specialized in materials simulations with parallel computing clusters ([papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en)).
 * Calculated electronic ground states with gradient descent & residual minimization schemes, (non-)linear regression - similar routines as in ML/DL frameworks.
 Had various classical ML [projects](/projects/).
 * Authored open-source projects: [ScriptsForVASP](https://github.com/terencezl/ScriptsForVASP), [pydass_vasp](https://github.com/terencezl/ScriptsForVASP), [pyvasp-workflow](https://github.com/terencezl/pyvasp-workflow).
 * Built a materials database [website](/projects/#ceramics-database) with a modern stack, supporting tabulation/graphing, user auth/contribution.
-Project helped get a $100k research grant.

 <details markdown=block>
 <summary markdown=span>**MORE**</summary>